 How It Works

-Students typically come in once per week for a 45- to 50-minute session, but may be seen more or less frequently depending on individual needs (i.e. biweekly sessions, weekly for 30 minutes).
-The average number of sessions students have per year, including the triage appointment and intake, is between 6 and 7.
+Students typically are seen once per week for a 45- to 50-minute session, but may be seen more or less frequently depending on individual needs (i.e. biweekly sessions, weekly for 30 minutes).
+The average number of sessions students have per year, including the initial assessment, is between 6 and 7.

 All currently-enrolled Temple undergraduate, graduate, and professional school students may use the services at TCS.
 Counselors will also refer students to mental health resources on campus and in the city that are specific to their needs.
 There are no fees for any assistance provided by TCS.